-The GSA has limited funding available to support graduate student initiated events and conferences.
-Co-sponsorship awards are available in an amount up to $300 per student organization per quarter, with a maximum of $600 awarded per academic year per student organization.
+The GSA has limited funding available to support graduate student-initiated events and conferences.
+Co-sponsorship awards are available in up to $300 per student organization per quarter, with a maximum of $600 awarded per academic year per student organization.

-Qualifying graduate student organizations are those who are planning events such as conferences, symposia, lecture series, live performances, or some other event that provides a means for graduate students to enrich their educational experience at UCSB.
-If you are not sure whether your event will qualify for funding, please contact the VP of Budget, Finance, and Committees.
+Qualifying graduate student organizations are those that are planning events such as conferences, symposia, lecture series, live performances, or some other event that provides a means for graduate students to enrich their educational experience at UC Santa Barbara.
+If you are unsure whether your event will qualify for funding, please contact the VP of Financial Affairs.

-To apply, please download the Co-Sponsorship Form and e-mail your application to the VP of Budget, Finance, and Committees.
+Please download the Co-Sponsorship Form below and e-mail your application to the VP of Financial Affairs.

-Applications are due to the VP Budget, Finance, and Committees no less than five (5) business days prior to the GSA General Assembly meeting at which funding will be requested.
-If your application is approved you will be invited to present at the GSA GA.
-You will have a 4 minute slot in which to present 2-3 slides that give an overview of your event, how it will help graduate students, and what the money will be used for.
-The GA will then vote on whether to grant you the funding or not.
-The GA meetings are normally held the first Tuesday of each month from 6 to 8pm in the GSA Lounge.
-Retroactive funding requests must be approved by the GSA Executive Committee prior to presentation at the GSA Assembly, and in general are not allowed.
+Applications are due to the VP Budget, Finance, and Committees no less than five UC business days before the GSA General Assembly meeting at which funding will be requested.
+If your application is approved, you will be invited to present at the GSA GA.
+You will have a four-minute slot to present two-three slides that give an overview of your event, how it will help graduate students, and what the money will be used for.
+The General Assembly then votes on whether to grant you the funding or not.
+The GA meetings usually are on the first Tuesday of each month from 6 pm to 8 pm in the GSA Lounge.
+The GSA Executive Board must approve retroactive funding requests before the GSA Assembly's presentation, and it usually is not allowed.

 The funds can be disbursed to your organization in one of three ways:

 - Through OrgSync by providing a valid OrgSync account number

 - Sent to your academic department to handle fund disbursal

 - Reimbursed directly to an individual for expenses

 - Requests from organizations of graduate students over requests from student organizations with graduate student members.